Homotopy Bott-Taubes integrals and the Taylor tower for spaces of knots and links: Abstract

 \section{Abstract}

-This work continues the study of a homotopy-theoretic construction of the author \cite{Rbo} inspired by the Bott--Taubes integrals.
-Bott and Taubes \cite{Bott-Taubes} constructed knot invariants by integrating differential forms along the fiber of a bundle over the space of knots $\Emb(S^1,\R^3)$.
-Their techniques were later used to construct real cohomology classes in the space $\Emb(S^1,\R^d)$ of knots in $\R^d$, $d\geq 4$ \cite{Cattaneo}.
-By doing this integration via a Pontrjagin--Thom construction, the author constructed cohomology classes in the knot space with \emph{arbitrary} coefficients \cite{Rbo}.
-Here we carry out the construction over the stages of the Taylor tower for the knot space, which arises from the Goodwillie--Weiss embedding calculus.
-We work both over the totalization of Sinha's cosimplicial model \cite{SinhaTop} and directly over the stages of the Taylor tower.
+This work continues the study of a homotopy-theoretic construction of the author inspired by the Bott--Taubes integrals.
+Bott and Taubes constructed knot invariants by integrating differential forms along the fiber of a bundle over the space of knots in $\R^3$.
+Their techniques were later used by Cattaneo et al.~to construct real ``Vassiliev-type" cohomology classes in the space of knots in $\R^d$, $d\geq 4$.
+By doing this integration via a Pontrjagin--Thom construction, we constructed cohomology classes in the knot space with \emph{arbitrary} coefficients.
+We later showed that a refinement of this construction recovers the Milnor triple linking number for string links.
+We conjecture that we can produce all Vassiliev-type classes in this manner.
+Here we extend our homotopy-theoretic constructions to the stages of the Taylor tower for the embedding space, which arises from the Goodwillie--Weiss embedding calculus.
+We use the model of ``punctured knots and links" for the Taylor tower.